gitlabhq/gitlabhq/doc/integration/salesforce.md

         }
     ```
 1. Change `SALESFORCE_CLIENT_ID` to the Consumer Key from the SalesForce connected application page.
-1. Change `SALESFORCE_CLIENT_SECRET` to the Client Secret from the SalesForce connected application page.
+1. Change `SALESFORCE_CLIENT_SECRET` to the Consumer Secret from the SalesForce connected application page.
     ![SalesForce App Secret Details](img/salesforce_app_secret_details.png)

 1. Save the configuration file.